AbdulKabia/libphonenumber-osd600/README.md

 ### GET
-The GET method is very simple and only requires that you send send your text you'd like to be parsed to the url `localhost:3000/api/phonenumbers/parse/text/`.
+The GET method is very simple and only requires that you send the text you'd like to be parsed to the url `localhost:3000/api/phonenumbers/parse/text/`.
 So for example:

 ```
 localhost:3000/api/phonenumbers/parse/text/Seneca%20Phone%20Number%3A%20416-154-9036